nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 01.md

 Well, there you there we go.
 I'm last?
 No. You're not.
 No.

 I I should be last.
-What what did Samir rule?
+What what did Simear rule?
 The cumulative eight, not a one.
 Eight?
 Yeah.

 Improved my, previous roll by rolling a four.
 You need to get better at roll.
 He said I really like character.
 His pictures of the characters are pretty wicked.
 Yeah.